The Complexity of Second-order HyperLTL: The Least Fixed Point Fragment of Second-order HyperLTL with Least Fixed Points

 For satisfiability of $\univar$-free sentences, the key step is again to study the size of models of satisfiable sentences.
 For $\univar$-free $\lfpsohyltlfp$, as for $\hyltl$, we are able to show that each satisfiable sentence has a countable model.
 The following result is proven by generalizing the proof for the analogous result for $\hyltl$~\cite{FZ17} showing that every model~$T$ of a $\hyltl$ sentence~$\phi$ contains a countable $R\subseteq T$ that is closed under the application of Skolem functions.
 This implies that $R$ is also a model of $\phi$.

 \begin{lem} Every satisfiable $\univar$-free $\lfpsohyltlfp$ sentence has a countable model. \end{lem}

+A crucial step to prove this upper bound is to characterize membership of a trace in some least fixed point by the existence of a finite trace-labeled tree.
+These trees model the stage-wise definition of the semantics of second-order quantification in $\lfpsohyltlfp$.

-Before we can prove Lemma~\ref{lemma_lfpcwmodelsize}, we need to introduce some additional notation and concepts.
+To formalize this intuition, we need to introduce some additional notation and concepts.
 Let be an $\univar$-free $\lfpsohyltlfp$ sentence.
-We assume w.l.o.g.\ that each trace variable is quantified at most once in $\varphi$, which can always be achieved by renaming variables.
+We assume without loss of generality that each trace variable is quantified at most once in $\varphi$, which can always be achieved by renaming variables.
 This implies that for each trace variable~$\pi$ quantified in some $\gamma_j$, there is a unique second-order variable~$X_\pi$ such that $\pi$ ranges over $X_\pi$.
 Furthermore, we assume that each $Y_j$ is different from $\unidisvar$ and $\univar$, which can again be achieved by renaming variables, if necessary.

 Recall that set quantifiers in $\lfpsohyltlfp$ \myquot{range} over unique least fixed points that do not depend on the choices for the other set variables, but only on the choice for the universe of discourse and the choices for the trace variables quantified before the set variable.